Original Article

 Abstract

 Achieving a flawless solid composite propellant requires proper processability of its corresponding filled polymer slurry.
-In other words, the optimal rheological properties of highly filled suspensions after mixing process, ensure its transfer to the mold and complete filling of complex geometries. ...
+In other words, a highly filled suspension with optimal rheological properties makes it possible to transfer to the mold and complete filling in complex geometries.
+In this dynamic ...
+Read More

 Hadiseh Karimaei